jcwillox/hass-auto-backup/README.md

 ## Backup Path

-The `backup_path` attribute allows you to specify a directory to copy the snapshot to after creation.
+The `backup_path` attribute allows you to specify a directory to download the snapshot to after creation.
 This directory must be accessible from Home Assistant.
-If you are running in docker you paths will be relative to the container for example your Home Assistant configuration directory is stored under `/config` and the share folder is under `/share`.
+If you are running in docker your paths will be relative to the container for example your Home Assistant configuration directory is stored under `/config` and the share folder is under `/share`.

-The snapshot will still be stored under `/backup` and show up in the `Hass.io` snapshots page, _it will only be copied to the location specified_, to immediately delete the snapshot from `Hass.io` use a negative value for `keep_days` (-1 will suffice).
+The snapshot will still be stored under `/backup` and show up in the `Hass.io` snapshots page, _it will only be downloaded to the location specified_, to immediately delete the snapshot from `Hass.io` use a negative value for `keep_days` (-1 will suffice).

 A slugified version of the snapshots name will be used for the filename, if a file with that name already exists the snapshots slug will be used instead.

-> Note: on docker by default you and this integration do not have direct access to the `/backup` folder.
+> Note: on docker by default you and this integration do not have direct access to the `/backup` folder, which is why the snapshot is downloaded and not copied.

 ## Events
 [Automation Example](#example-notify-on-snapshot-failure)
+* Event: `auto_backup.snapshot_start`, data: `{"name": "NAME"}`
 * Event: `auto_backup.snapshot_successful`, data: `{"name": "NAME", "slug": "SLUG"}`
 * Event: `auto_backup.snapshot_failed`, data: `{"name": "NAME", "error": "ERROR"}`
 * Event: `auto_backup.purged_snapshots`, data: `{"snapshots": ["SLUG"]}`